Functional time series prediction under partial observation of the future curve: Introduction

-In contrast to complete curve prediction, PFP aims to give predictions based on a partially observed trajectory.
-Fully functionally regression method has been considered in providing updated time series prediction in Chiou (2012), who proposed a functional mixture method for predicting traffic flow.
-The proposed method is a combination of fully functional regression with functional clustering and discrimination.
-Shang (2017) also considered the fully functional regression method, together with moving block method, to update functional time series predictions.
-However, these papers have some limitations: Moving block method does not incorporate the intra-curve information, and fully functional regression does not take the cross-curve information into account, which would be a problem when there existed strong cross-curve correlation.
-More details will be discussed in this paper.

-Our prediction method uses all available data -- both complete trajectories and partial trajectories.
-Compared with the complete curve prediction, PFP adds flexibility, since it can update the prediction according to different times of day, and the prediction error over the forecasting time interval should then be smaller.
-The ability to update will have advantages including reduced prediction error.
-In practical terms, the decay of the eigenvalues will constrain the starting part of the predicted trajectory to be ``close'' to the ending part of the partially observed data.
+In contrast to complete curve prediction, our proposed partial functional prediction (PFP) method yields predictions that utilize both completely observed and partially observed trajectory.
+Fully functional regression methods for updating time series prediction have been proposed in Chiou (2012), and Yao and Shen (2017).
+Motivated by the need to predict traffic flow, functional mixture methods were developed which combine fully functional regression, functional clustering, and discrimination.
+Shang (2017) also considered the fully functional regression method and implemented a moving block approach to update functional time series prediction.
+However, these approaches have some limitations.
+The moving block method is developed for prediction over the full interval $\mathcal{U}$, but not for the subinterval of the unobserved partial trajectory.
+Fully functional regression methods do not take the cross-curve information into account, which would be problematic when there existed strong cross-curve correlation.
+The PFP prediction method uses all available data -- both complete trajectories and partial trajectories.
+In contrast to methods that use only complete curves, the PFP method has the added flexibility because it can update the prediction according to different time of the interval $\mathcal{U}$.
+Consequently, by incorporating partially observed trajectory, the prediction error over the forecasting time interval is anticipated to be smaller.

-The proposed prediction algorithm is a stepwise procedure and can be summarized as follows.
-For smoothed trajectories, we decompose the observations into two parts:
+The algorithm for the proposed prediction method is a stepwise procedure and can be summarized as follows.
+For smooth trajectories, the curves are decomposesd into two parts: